HL7/cqf-measures/input/pages/data-model-standards-landscape.md

 represent all of the requirements for quality improvement.
 The QI-Core profiles are derived from US Core and provide this additional functionality.

 There are occasional instances where additional specificity or functionality is required explicitly for quality measurement, or a particular component within a quality measure.
-In these cases, additional profiles are defined within the changes DEQM, or by stakeholders such as measure developers or implementers.
-A general example of this could be the development of profiles for specific measures, such as the ones that reference the Healthcare Effectiveness Data and Information Set (HEDIS) Implementation Guide (currently no link available).
+In these cases, creation of measure content IG can be considered to facilitate measure development.

 The following diagram depicts this data model standards landscape: